 - Decision-Making – assessment as to invest in, maintain, or cut sectors of R&D is necessary to keep pace with cycle timelines.
 In short, if it’s not working for you, it’s probably working against you.
 Utilizing OE can help you develop stronger business cases to justify these types of decisions.
 For example, when deciding whether to move a compound forward in the pipeline or scratch the project in favor of a more promising discovery, tools like initiative economic justification, cost-benefit analysis, and risk analysis can allow R&D leaders to better visualize the tradeoffs of their options.

 The Bottom Line

 When it comes to operational excellence, sometimes solving a problem starts with identifying you have a problem in the first place.
 Before jumping to adopt a fully-integrated OE program, consider options like a baseline performance assessment, which uses proven practices like lean, Six Sigma and Theory of Constraints (TOC) to identify tangible improvements in cycle time, quality, costs, and throughput.
 According to industry leaders improvement does not have to be drastic or disruptive, launching a successful OE program can involve an incremental Kaizen approach aimed at tackling highly specific issues.
 Understanding these specific root problems affecting R&D will facilitate planning an ideal OE transformation road map down the line.

 What efficiency problems does your R&D department face?
 Does an OE solution apply to your company?
 How would OE implementation align with established department infrastructure and strategy?

-If you would like to chat or have any questions related to enhancing R&D processes or operations, augmenting efficiency, or strategic transformation, feel free to contact us.
+If you would like to chat or have any questions related to enhancing R&D processes, R&D data, or R&D operations, augmenting efficiency, or strategic transformation, feel free to contact our R&D Consulting team.